 - Feel the vibration in the different parts of your body while rendering a note.
 Throat, chest, stomach etc. It will help you understand the effect of sound inside your body.
 There are three voice registers as Bharat muni states – the chest (uras), the throat (kantha) and the head (tiros) i.e., mandra (low), madhya (medium), and taara (high).
 It is hence referred to as the head, chest and throat affects when notes in these registers are being rendered.

-- Start practicing with ‘Sa’ of your scale and then move ahead slowly by mastering each note accordingly.
+- Start practising with ‘Sa’ of your scale and then move ahead slowly by mastering each note accordingly.
 There are times when you may not be able to hit the right note.
 Do not panic.
-Sometimes, your body does not respond as you wish, the same is with your voice.
+Sometimes, your body does not respond as you wish, and the same is with your voice.
 Calm down and just concentrate.
-Learn more about the importance of practicing your swaras here.
+Learn more about the importance of practising your swaras here.

 - It is often suggested to practise in the morning hours.
 The reason behind this is mornings are calm, peaceful and fresh and so is the vocal cord.
 It becomes easy to concentrate and condition your voice in the morning.

 - ‘Kharaj Sadhana’ is a very popular riyaz technique for singers in the morning.
-Actually it is the best for male voices as they have a good base.
-For females it will help to gain some weight in their voices.
-However this should not be practiced for long hours as it may also ruin your vocal cord.
-Practising Daily is more important than practising for hours a day especially for beginners.
+It is the best for male voices as they have a good base.
+For females, it will help to gain some weight in their voices.
+However, this should not be practised for long hours as it may also ruin your vocal cord.
+Practising Daily is more important than practising for hours a day, especially for beginners.
 Start with ‘Sa’ of your scale and then in a descending order reach up to where you can sing a note clearly and easily.
-Also the notes rendered should be staccato form.
-Strengthen those notes by practicing it daily.
-Basically this helps you build your voice.
-Not only the low notes are mastered but also it helps to open up your voice in high register.
+Also, the notes rendered should be in staccato form.
+Strengthen those notes by practising them daily.
+This helps you build your voice.
+Not only the low notes are mastered but also help to open up your voice in the high register.
 You can find these lessons in our Hindustani 101 course.

 - Remember too much pressure on the vocal cords should be avoided while singing.
 Riyaz if done with the right technique can never be the reason for vocal pain or strain.